magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

                   (re-find #"//" (str s))))))
 ```

 Are you getting confused?
-So do I. Even because there is even a forth
+So am I. Because there is even a forth
 form.
 It uses `:require` instead of `:import` in the namespace
 declaration and then uses the class as a namespace: